Dear Speaker,

 Listening can have a positive ripple effect.

-Sure, you listening more than you speak might not be enough on its own to bring about world peace, but the ripple effect could go farther than you ever expect.
+Sure, listening more than you speak might not be enough on its own to bring about world peace, but the ripple effect could go farther than you ever expect.

 And if enough people listen more than they speak, what would happen?